takeshi-fukasawa/spectral/README.md

-This repository contains MATLAB codes of the spectral algorithm (e.g., Barzilai and Borwein (1988), La Cruz et al. (2006)) and the SQUAREM algorithm (e.g., Varadhan and Roland (2008)) for solving nonlinear equations and fixed point problems, based on the discussion in Section 5 of Fukasawa (2024).
+This repository contains MATLAB codes of the spectral algorithm (e.g., Barzilai and Borwein, 1988; La Cruz et al., 2006) and the SQUAREM algorithm (e.g., Varadhan and Roland, 2008) for solving nonlinear equations and fixed point problems, based on the discussion in Section 5 of Fukasawa (2024).

 Spectral_func is the main function.
 It is designed to apply the spectral algorithm to solve nonlinear equations or fixed point problems.

 It also introduces variable-type-specific step sizes in the spectral algorithm, which sometimes accelerate the convergence.
 For details, see Section 5.3 of Fukasawa (2024).

-Besides, if we let spec.SQUAREM_spec==1, we can alternatively use the SQUAREM algorithm (SQUAREM_func).
+Besides, if we let `spec.SQUAREM_spec==1`, we can alternatively use the SQUAREM algorithm (SQUAREM_func).

 The section "Examples" concisely describes the usage of the function.
 My other repository takeshi-fukasawa/BLP_algorithm shows the usage of the function, in the context of BLP estimation (estimation of random coefficient logit models using aggregate data) in economics.

-### Inputs of spectral_func
+### Input of spectral_func
-The essential inputs of the function are as follows:
+The essential input of the function is as follows:
 * fun: fixed-point mapping we want to solve (fun(x_sol)=x_sol), or nonlinear function that should satisfy fun(x_sol)=0.
 Note that there should be two outputs regarding the function.
 The first is the cell of variables, and the second one is a structure array containing other variables.
 The second is the middle output of the function, and it can be used for further analysis.
 If there is no other variables, let the second output be [].
 For details of the usage, see also examples shown below.